+■ Show scrollbars

-- Show scrollbars: Turns the horizontal/vertical scrollbars for slides on/off. - Show rulers: Turns the horizontal/vertical rulers on/off.
+Turns the horizontal/vertical scrollbars for slides on/off.

+■ Show rulers

+Turns the horizontal/vertical rulers on/off.

+■ Show object boundaries

+By default, Presentations shows the boundaries of any object placed on a slide, but you can deselect this option to hide the boundary lines.

+■ Show unprintable characters

-- Show object boundaries: By default, Presentations shows the boundaries of any object placed on a slide, but you can deselect this option to hide the boundary lines. - Show unprintable characters: If this option is checked, tabs and manual line breaks will be indicated as symbols on the screen.
-These symbols appear in the slides only; they will neither be printed nor displayed in slide shows. - Show formatted text in outline view: Displays the text with actual formatting (font face and size) in the outline view and the mini outliner. - Color mode: Lets you specify how colors in a presentation are displayed on the screen.
+If this option is checked, tabs and manual line breaks will be indicated as symbols on the screen.
+These symbols appear in the slides only; they will neither be printed nor displayed in slide shows.

+■ Show formatted text in outline view

+Displays the text with actual formatting (font face and size) in the outline view and the mini outliner.

+■ Color mode

+Lets you specify how colors in a presentation are displayed on the screen.
 With the default option, "Colors", colors remain untouched.
 If you choose "Grayscale" or "Black and white", colors are reduced to shades of gray or just black and white.

-Full-screen show mode settings:
+Full-screen show mode settings (Windows only)

-These settings allow you to specify on which display and in which resolution fullscreen slide shows are displayed.
+Here you can specify on which display and in which resolution slide shows should be displayed when they are run in full-screen mode.

+■ Display (Windows only)

-Display (Windows only): If you have two displays connected to your PC, you can choose from the list on which of these devices full-screen shows should be displayed.
+If you have two displays connected to your PC, you can choose from the list on which of these devices full-screen shows are to be displayed.

-This is useful if, for example, you have connected a video projector to the second port of your graphics card and want the slide show to be displayed there.
+This is useful, for example, if you have connected a video projector to the second port of your graphics card and want the slide show to be displayed there.
 Only available for graphics cards with dual-monitor support.

-Screen resolution (Windows only): You can choose from the list either to display full-screen shows using the "current resolution" (this is the default setting) or you can change the display resolution to any of the options in the list.
+■ Screen resolution (Windows only)

+You can choose from the list either to display full-screen shows using the current resolution (which is the default setting) or you can change the display resolution to any of the options listed.